Spain’s Working Holiday Visa for Australians

 • Proof of having successfully completed at least two years of higher education (e.g. academic records)

-• Proof of international comprehensive travel/medical insurance covering medical, hospitalisation, medical evacuation and repatriation costs
+• Proof of comprehensive travel insurance covering medical, hospitalisation, medical evacuation and repatriation costs (see our guide to travel insurance for Schengen country visas)

 Spanish language requirement